jimhigson/oboe.js/writing/main/3_Background.md

 expression the whole of the tree is required.
 But to evaluate if a single node matches an expression, only the *path of the descent from the root to that node* is required -- the same state as a programmer usually maintains whilst employing a SAX parser.

-Investigate: is this true?
-Does JSONPath have a following/preceding grammar?
-If so, only a subset and rearrange.
+This is possible because JSONPath does not have a way to express the relationship with sibling nodes, only ancestors and decedents.

 One limitation of the JSONPath language is that it is not possible to construct an 'containing' expression.
 CSS4 allows this in a way that is